ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 ### resetForm

+When `true`, reset the form upon a successful validation result.

-Since we're binding the fields to `$form`, a HTML form reset (clearing all fields in the DOM) won't have any effect, so in Superforms, resetting means **going back to the initial state of the form data**, usually what you sent to the client in the load function.
-If this isn't what you want, you can use the [events](/concepts/events) and the [reset](/api#superform-return-type) function instead.
+Note however, that since we're using `bind:value` on the input fields, a HTML form reset (clearing all fields in the DOM) won't have any effect, so in Superforms, **resetting means going back to the initial state of the form data**, usually what was sent to the client in the load function.
+If this isn't what you want, you can use the [events](/concepts/events) together with the [reset](/api#superform-return-type) function instead.

 ## Making the form behave like the SvelteKit default